 Princeton Times-Republic, Jan.
 17, 1963 – “Reinie Eickelmann, owner of Reinie’s AG Store in Princeton for the past decade, announced this week that he’s selling out his business and will re-locate in a brand new store at Fox Lake, about February 1st.
 The surprise move was brought about by Eickelmann’s desire to expand his business to a larger store with more parking space, neither of which was available at his present location on Water Street. … During his first two years in Princeton, he operated a dairy bar and then went into the grocery business.
 He was connected with the Red Owl chain for several years and for the past five years has been associated with AG Foods.”

-I’ll update this post with more recent information as my research expands.
+I’ll update this post with more recent information as my research continues.
 Please let me know if you can fill in any of the gaps.

 Thank you for reading and caring about local history.